2 win medicine Nobel for showing how we react to heat, touch

 “This really unlocks one of the secrets of nature,” said Thomas Perlmann, secretary-general of the Nobel Committee, in announcing the winners.
 “It’s actually something that is crucial for our survival, so it’s a very important and profound discovery.”

+“How are nerve impulses initiated so that temperature and pressure can be perceived?” the committee asked in the announcement.
+“This question has been solved by this year’s Nobel Prize Laureates.”

-The committee said Julius, who was born in New York and now works at the University of California at San Francisco, used capsaicin, the active component in chili peppers, to identify the nerve sensors that allow the skin to respond to heat.
+Julius, who born in New York and now works at the University of California at San Francisco, said he was awakened by what he thought was a prank phone call shortly before the Nobel was announced.

+“My phone sort of bleeped, and it was from a relative who had been contacted by somebody on the Nobel committee trying to find my phone number,” he said from his home in San Francisco, where it was the middle of the night.

+It was only when his wife heard Perlmann’s voice and confirmed it was indeed the secretary-general of the Nobel Committee who was calling, that he realized it wasn’t a joke.
+Julius said his wife had worked with Perlmann years ago.

+Julius, 65, said he hoped his work would lead to the development of new pain drugs, explaining that the biology behind even everyday activities can have enormous significance.

+“We eat chili peppers and menthol, but oftentimes, you don’t think about how that works,” he said.

-Patapoutian, who was born in Lebanon and now works at Scripps Research Institute at La Jolla, California, found separate pressure-sensitive sensors in cells that respond to mechanical stimulation, it said.
+Patapoutian, who was born in Lebanon, is based at Scripps Research Institute at La Jolla, California.

-Perlmann said he managed to get hold of both of the winners — who shared the prestigious Kavli Award for Neuroscience last year — before Monday’s announcement.

-“I (…) only had a few minutes to talk to them, but they were incredibly happy,” he said.
-“And as far as I could tell they were very surprised and a little bit shocked, maybe.”

-The choice of Julius, 65, and Patapoutian underscored how little scientists knew about how our bodies perceive the external world before their discoveries — and how much there still is to learn, said Oscar Marin, director of the MRC Centre for Neurodevelopmental Disorders at King’s College London.
+The choice of winners underscored how little scientists knew about how our bodies perceive the external world before the discoveries — and how much there still is to learn, said Oscar Marin, director of the MRC Centre for Neurodevelopmental Disorders at King’s College London.

 “While we understood the physiology of the senses, what we didn’t understand was how we sensed differences in temperature or pressure,” Marin said.
 “Knowing how our body senses these changes is fundamental because once we know those molecules, they can be targeted.
 It’s like finding a lock and now we know the precise keys that will be necessary to unlock it.”